bart7449/seminar2023/README.md

 - For all inquiries related to this course, please contact kyongha@kisti.re.kr

 ### Instructor
-This seminar is supervised by Dr. Kyong-Ha Lee at <a href="https://www.ust.ac.kr/prog/major/eng/sub03_03_02/IR/view.do?majorNo=32">KISTI campus</a>.
+This seminar is jointly supervised by three UST professors
+- Dr. Kyong-Ha Lee at <a href="https://www.ust.ac.kr/prog/major/eng/sub03_03_02/IR/view.do?majorNo=32">KISTI campus</a>.
+- Dr. Hyejin Kim at <a href="https://https://www.ust.ac.kr/prog/campus/campus/sub36_04/36/majorView.do?majorNo=71&kind=information>ETRI campus</a>
+- Dr. Byungjun Bae at <https://www.ust.ac.kr/prog/campus/campus/sub36_04/36/majorView.do?majorNo=70&kind=information>ETRI campus</a>

 ### Time and Location
 - Thursday.
 10:00  ~ 12:00